cloudmesh-community/sp20-516-246/notebook.md

 #### E.Multipass.1:
 Add installation instruction for your operating system to Cloud Computing document.

+_Unsure what to add as I had help on multiple occasions from instructor during class sessions._

 #### E.Multipass.5:
 Provide more extensive examples for find  •https://multipass.run/docs/find-command  •https://launchpad.net/ubuntu/+series